-Coordinate with the research coordinator, and station manager to assist in the maintenance and weekly monitoring of presence/absence data following the mammal monitoring program as the protocol dictates which includes a once a
+Coordinate with the research coordinator, and station manager to assist in the maintenance and weekly monitoring of presence data following the mammal

-- week data collection on each of 3 sites, on the rough muddy terrain research transects - Transcribe the data into the established database, identify tracks, and ensure new data is brought back to the Canadian office and principal investigator, Dr. Kymberley Snarr. - Support and assist other interns under the direction of the research coordinator and station manager, and the volunteer partners with the sea turtle conservation and other research programs. - If times permits, work with interns to help prepare environmental and science material for the local public school students with the permission of the public school teacher in the village of San Francisco. - Develop outlines from his/her experience gained for future use in the region and make the course outline user friendly for future interns. - Write a report on completion of the internship on his/her summer's work and suggest recommendations for improving the internship and educational programs.
+- monitoring program as the protocol dictates which includes a once a week data collection on each of 3 sites, on the rough muddy terrain research transects - Assist with kayak-based, Neotropical river otter surveys, up to 3 times per week - Transcribe the data into the established database, and/or assist the Research Coordinator in data revision, to ensure accuracy. - Support and assist other interns under the direction of the research coordinator and station manager, and the volunteer partners with the sea turtle conservation and other research programs. - If times permits, work with interns to help prepare environmental and science material for the local public school students with the permission of the public school teacher in the village of San Francisco. - Develop outlines from his/her experience gained for future use in the region and make the course outline user friendly for future interns. - Write a report on completion of the internship on his/her summer's work and suggest recommendations for improving the internship and educational programs.